lanjingling0510/bundle-compare-analyzer/README_EN.md

 </p>

+`Webpack`, `gulp`, `browserify` and other tools are always packaged source code into multiple bundles of JS files, we often need to optimize the package file size.

-bundle-compare-analyzer can generate a version each time the code file is packaged.
-Easy to compare, analyze the size of each version of the package file.
+bundle-compare-analyzer can generate a version each time the source code is packaged.
+Easy to compare, analyze the size of each version of the bundles of JS files.

 <a href="./README_EN.md">中文文档</a>

+## Feature

+- Leave each time webpack, gulp, browserify and other tools to generate bundle file information.
+- Intuitive analysis of webpack, gulp, browserify and other tools to generate the size of the bundle file.

 ## Installation